EvanJ4536/PyExplorer/README.md

 A reverse file server.
 Server can traverse clients filesystem and read, download and upload files to clients.

 ## Setup
-Change the HOST variable to your servers IP.
+In client.py change the HOST variable to your servers IP.
 Clients will try to connect to the host every 3 seconds.

 ## Usage